 Here is how to better manage your finances

 Experts worldwide always advise people to put away smaller amounts more regularly.
-Though many people fail to follow this advice because they think it’s too tricky, Kenyans, in particular, do so because of cultural reasons.
+Though many people fail to follow this advice because they think it’s too tricky, Kenyans, in particular, do so because of cultural reasons or any other reasons.

 The first step in managing your finances is creating a budget; you will never go wrong with this.
 This will help you track your income and expenses and make informed decisions about where your money should go.
 Start by listing all of your income sources and your monthly expenses.
 Make sure to include everything, from rent and utilities to groceries and entertainment.

 Once you have a clear understanding of your income and expenses, you can start making adjustments to your spending habits.
 Look for areas where you can cut back with alternatives such as Netflix can be substituted by Kodi.

 Here is a Personal Finance Tracker that I find useful when creating a budget.

 There is no major source of stress and financial strain than debt.
 The remedy to debt is getting it paid.
 If you have debt, it’s important to make a plan to pay it off as soon as possible.
 Start by paying off the ones with high-interest rates.

 Saving and investing are important parts of managing your personal finances.
 Start by building an emergency fund to cover unexpected expenses, such as car repairs or medical bills.
 Aim to save at least three to six months’ worth of living expenses.